naveensivakumar14/ZATN/README.md

 • working on the code and pushing into own branch ( git push origin reyroi)
 • making pull requests to the main branch

-# class 26: 15-12-2024 MySQL workbench db queries and connecting MySQL database into backend server.
+# class 26: 15-12-2024 MySQL workbench db queries and connecting MySQL database to backend server.

-• Practicing MySQL queries at the beginner level.
+• Practising MySQL queries at the beginner level.
 • CRUD Operation using MySQL database

 # class 27: 16-12-2024 Socket.io for chat application project